roxk/WinUI3XamlPreview/README.md

 ```

 Make sure to replace `$YourTargetName` with your build output name.
 E.g. if your build output is `MyApp.exe`, the correction execution alias to add is `MyApp-WinUI3XP.exe`.

+### WinRT Component Project

+4. If your project has no dependency/only project-reference dependencies, you have finished the setup.
+If you have any dynamic nuget/external dependencies, make sure they are copied to the output folder.

+For example, suppose your project is `LibA` inside `Lib` folder with `Lib.sln`.
+With default output directory settings, you should copy any dll dependencies to `Lib\x64\Debug\LibA` if you want to preview `LibA` in `x64|Debug` configuration.

+5. Viola!
+You have finished the setup for WinRT component project.

 ## Usage